SkyLined/mColor/README.md

   `npm install mcolor`

   Optionally: rename `mcolor` to `mColor`: npm is unable to handle the complexity of uppercase characters in a module name.
-Node on Windows does not have this problem, so renaming the folder is not required for you to use the module.
+Node.js on Windows does not have this problem, so renaming the folder is not required for you to use the module.

 2. Require mColor in your project.